Libel Or Liable: Understanding The Difference

 When deciding between “libel” and “liable,” consider whether you’re talking about defamation (use “libel”) or legal responsibility (use “liable”).
 For instance, if someone’s reputation is harmed by something written, it’s a case of “libel.”
 However, if you’re discussing someone’s obligation to compensate for harm or damage, “liable” is the correct term.

-YOU MIGHT ALSO LIKE: Free Reign Or Free Rein: Which One Should You Use?
+YOU MIGHT ALSO LIKE: Heyday Or Hayday: Which One Is Correct?

 Everyday Usage Examples